mohmiim/MLIntroduction/session-1/README.md

 I think we can agree this is a very bad approximation.

-The reason this is failing is the fact that we are using a single neuron model, which can only approximate linear function, remember that with single neuron the output is:
+The reason this is failing is the fact that we are using a single-neuron model, which can only approximate linear function, remember that with a single neuron the output is:

-`Y`:The  output of the neuron, calculated as a function of the sum on inputs multiplied by weight plus the bias:
+`Y`: The output of the neuron, calculated as a function of the sum on inputs multiplied by weight plus the bias:
 <p align="center">Y = f(W<sub>1</sub>.X<sub>1</sub> + W<sub>2</sub>.X<sub>2</sub> + b)</p>

 The solution to this is a Multi-Neuron model.
 This is not much different from what we discussed before.
-We just add several neurons and connect them together as showing in the following image:
+We just add several neurons and connect them together as shown in the following image:

 <img src="images/Neural_network_example.png"  height="300">

-Every thing we discussed in the single neuron discussion is still the same, the only difference is that we have now more than one neuron and we use the output of each neuron as an input to our output neuron.
+Everything we discussed in the single-neuron discussion is still the same.
+The only difference is that we now have more than one neuron, and we use the output of each neuron as an input to our output neuron.

-in the diagram we introduced few new terms because of the nature of the Multi-Neuron model
+in the diagram, we introduced a few new terms because of the nature of the Multi-Neuron model

 ### input layer
    This is the collection of all the input nodes in our model, in our examples so far the input layer contained only one node

 ### hidden layer
-   This is the collection of the nodes between the input and output, in this example we have have one hidden layer with 4 nodes, a neural network model can have more than one hidden layer.
+   This is the collection of the nodes between the input and output.
+In this example, we have one hidden layer with four nodes; a neural network model can have more than one hidden layer.

 ### output layer
    This is the collection of all the output nodes, in our examples so far we only had one output node

-let's apply this to our quadratic example, so instead of using a single neuron let's have a model setup like this input layer: 1 node hidden layers: i hidden layer contains 20 nodes, and activation function of type Relu output layer: 1 node
+let's apply this to our quadratic example, so instead of using a single neuron let's have a model setup like this input layer: 1 node hidden layers: 1 hidden layer contains 20 nodes and activation function of type Relu output layer: 1 node

 replace the model code we had initially with this code